mlhartme/stool/README.md

 ### Settings

 Stool is configured via settings specified in its `settings.yaml` file.
 A setting is a key/value pair.
 Value has a type (string, number, date, boolean, list (of strings), or map (string to string)).
-Settings are global, in contrast to properties, they are not specific for a stage.
+Settings are global, in contrast to variables, they are not specific for a stage.
 Settings are usually adjusted by system administrators.

 TODO: available settings, classpath etc ...